d3v-t00Lz/pymarshal/README.md

 [from PyPI](https://pypi.python.org/pypi/pymarshal/)
 using `pip install pymarshal`

-pymarshal is compatible with Python2.7, and Python3.x, althuogh Python2.7
+pymarshal is compatible with Python2.7, and Python3.x.
-is no longer tested against and is unsupported.
+However, Python2.7 is no longer tested against and is unsupported.

-[CLICK HERE](https://github.com/stargateaudio/pygo) for an example of a modern REST API that uses PyMarshal

 ## Overview